 Loan-To-Value Ratio

-The ratio, expressed as a percentage, of the amount of a loan (numerator) to the value or selling price of real property (denominator).
+The loan-to-value ratio (LTV), expressed as a percentage, is the amount of a loan divided by the selling price of the home.

 Lock-In